farlee2121/DevEssentialsBlog/content/draft/Pure-Domains-Make-Scalable-Systems/2022-05-05-1-Maximize-Tooling.md

 title: "Pure Domains Make Scalable Systems: Maximize Tooling"
 seriesId: Pure Domains Make Scalable Systems
 ---
-This is a series exploring the benefits of pure domains for scalability.
+This series explores the benefits of pure domains for scalability.
 This post explores how pure domains mesh well with common system tools: event streams, logging, and caching.
 <!--more-->
 <!-- TODO: I kinda feel like I should split this more -->